 Why Marketers Should Still Consider ‘Going Viral’ a Goal

-One of the benefits of viral marketing is that, if successful, a piece of content that goes viral can offer a significant Return on Investment (ROI).
+One benefit of viral marketing is that if a piece of content goes viral, it can offer a significant ROI.
 After all, when content is shared organically, you don’t have to pay for eyeballs.
 Of course, it’s important to note that there’s never a guarantee your content will actually go viral.
 There are some ways to increase your odds, however.

 A great example of this is MoonPie’s viral tweets.
 The sweet treat that originated in the early 1900s managed to leverage one quirky, humorous tweet that went viral in 2017, and sparked a whole campaign:

 The tweet seemed to strike a chord with customers, which after all is the goal of viral marketing.
 The company went on to serve up several more tweets in the same vein, as well as a number of advertisements.
 This case study illustrates how viral marketing has the potential to achieve the same reach as paid advertising, but without the price tag.
 That’s an ROI you just can’t beat.

 We mentioned previously that there are mathematical formulas to predict a piece of content’s viral potential.
 At the same time, there’s no guarantee that something will end up hitting that mark.
 To reconcile those seemingly at-odds scenarios, let’s look at some ways you can start developing content that’s more likely to achieve MoonPie-level virality.

 First, let’s look at the numbers.
 To apply contagion theory, you need to first understand the scope of your potential audience.
 This data can be acquired through a variety of analytics tools.
 Knowing the value and potential of your networks helps to make it clear how many people can potentially pass on your content, helping it to go viral.

 After that, you’ll need some actual content.
 The anatomy of a viral piece of content is somewhat subjective, but there are a few standard categories.
 These include: